 Sex / Gender Discrimination: Overview

-As modern society has made clear, women have the ability to perform with equal skill and success in virtually every endeavor engaged in by men -- including employment, athletics, academics and politics.
-Yet discrimination on the basis of sex has a long history in the United States, and its residual effects still operate to keep women's salaries lower and opportunities fewer in the employment realm.
-Although less common, men too can be subjected to unlawful sex discrimination.
-No matter what form it takes -- unequal pay, discriminatory job standards, or failure to promote -- numerous federal and state laws prohibit discrimination on the basis of sex.
+Discrimination on the basis of sex has a long history in the United States, and its residual effects still operate to keep women's salaries lower and opportunities fewer in the employment realm.
+It also significantly affects transgender, nonbinary, and genderqueer individuals.
+Even cisgender men can experience sex discrimination in the workplace.
+No matter what form it takes — unequal pay, discriminatory job standards, or failure to promote — numerous federal and state laws prohibit discrimination on the basis of sex.

 What Constitutes Sex Discrimination?